mariolinguito/codingadventures/content/blog/sqlserver-drupal-lando/index.md

 MSSQL_DBLOG=drupal10_Log
 ```

 You can change them and add your env variables based on your needs and your application.
+Of course, this file should be read only by you because it contains sensitive data: protect it as best you can!

 ### Initializing the database with BAK: